ivgiuliani/discord-tfl/README.md

 ## License

-The gem is available as open source under the terms of the [GPLv3 licence](http://opensource.org/licenses/GPL-3.0).
+The application is available as open source under the terms of the [GPLv3 licence](http://opensource.org/licenses/GPL-3.0).